There is a topic on the lips of oenophiles the world over – fermentation. In particular, wild fermentation.

 As a general guide, here it is what to expect from the different types of wild-fermented wines:

-- Red wine.
-This is where the fun can really begin – a natural red wine smells like nothing you have encountered before – complex, funky, but with a deeper level of flavour that is guaranteed to knock your socks off.
+This is where the fun can really begin – natural red wines smell like nothing you have encountered before – complex, funky, but with a deeper level of flavour that is guaranteed to knock your socks off.
 All the notes that you would expect to experience from a red wine are intensified – the fruits are fruiter, the spices are stronger, the vanilla sweeter, but there are also other aromas mingled in too.
 And these unusual notes come from the wild yeast – side note, some of these can be overpowering and a little off-putting, so if you feel the wine is a tad too much for you, decant it and let some of that fragrance float away.

 Don’t forget that natural wine doesn’t just come in red, white and rose if you’re keen to broaden your horizons, why not indulge with a natural sparkling wine?
 Or a natural orange wine?
 You won’t be disappointed.